amitab/TrackIt/README.md

 Import the dummy data from the folder to your database.
 Try running the main program.
 If there are no errors, you are good to go!

+NOTE: You need to have eclipse window bulider.